LMS-Community/slimserver-platforms/Docker/README.md

       lmscommunity/lyrionmusicserver
 ```

-Please note that the http port always has to be a 1:1 mapping.
+Please note that both the http port 9000 and the cli port 9090 must always be mapped 1:1.
 You can't just map it like `-p 9002:9000`, as Lyrion Music Server is telling players on which port to connect.
-Therefore if you have to use a different http port for LMS (other than 9000) you'll have to set the `HTTP_PORT` environment variable, too:
+The cli port can be updated after you dep[ly the container via the Lyrion web ui settings page under advanced/command line interface(CLI) to match your updated 1:1 mapping.
+However, if you have to use a different http port for LMS (other than 9000) you'll have to set the `HTTP_PORT` environment variable, too:

 ```
 docker run -it \